 This project is designed for learning purposes and is not a complete, production-ready application or solution.

 This liveProject is for intermediate Python programmers with some deep learning experience.
-Knowledge of PyTorch will be helpful, but is not required.
+Knowledge of PyTorch will be helpful.
 No prior experience in generative modeling, including GANs, is assumed.
 To begin this liveProject, you will need to be familiar with:

 - Basics of PIL